ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 but it omits any discussion of TS registration policy and any CCF-specific implementation details.

 The algorithm takes as input a list of entries to be jointly countersigned, each entry consisting of `internal_hash`, `internal_data`, and an optional signed envelope.
-(This optional item reflects that a CCF ledger records both signed envelopes and internal entries.)
+(This optional item reflects that a CCF ledger records both signed envelopes and auxiliary entries.)

 1. For each signed envelope, compute the `Countersign_structure` as described in {{cose_sign1_countersign}}.

-2. For each item in the list, compute `LeafBytes` as the bytestring concatenation of the internal hash, the hash of internal data and, if the envelope is present, the hash of the CBOR-encoding of `Countersign_structure`, using the CBOR encoding described in {{deterministic-cbor}}.
+2. For each item in the list, compute `LeafBytes` as the bytestring concatenation of the internal hash, the hash of internal data and, if the envelope is present, the hash of the CBOR-encoding of `Countersign_structure`, using the CBOR encoding described in {{deterministic-cbor}}, otherwise a HASH_SIZE bytestring of zeroes.

 3. Compute the tree root hash by applying MTH to the resulting list of leaf bytestrings, keeping the results for all intermediate HASH values.